dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * `-raddvi` boot flag: Fixes DVI, required for 290X, 370, etc
 * InjectAMD: While deprecated, some users require this for proper initialization, avoid unless absolutely necessary
 * [Renaming GPUs (Fake ID)](https://dortania.github.io/Getting-Started-With-ACPI/Universal/spoof.html)
+* Some XFX cards need earlier VBIOS versions to be flashed to be compatible; only 280X confirmed to need it so far

 ### **HD 8000 Series (8xxx)**